JohanWork/url-test/README.md

-# pytesturl
+# url-test

 This libary scanes a directory for all urls and test if any of them is invalid

 ### Local Installment

 pip install -e ''
-pip install -e ~/Documents/Johan/pytesturl
+pip install -e ~/Documents/Johan/url-test

 ## Links